VsevolodSauta/jobpool/backend.md

   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
     - Empty map if job was not assigned to an assignee
-    - Contains `assignee_id` with count=1 if job was assigned
+    - Contains `assignee_id` with count=1 if job was assigned (CANCELLING state holds capacity)
 - If job not found or not in `CANCELLING` state:
   - Returns error

 **Observable Effects**:
 - Job no longer eligible for scheduling (terminal state)
-- Capacity is freed for the assignee (if job was assigned)
+- Capacity is freed for the assignee if job was assigned (CANCELLING state holds capacity)

 **Valid State Transitions**:
 - `CANCELLING → STOPPED` (with retry increment): Job failed while being cancelled (applies FAILED_RETRY state effects)